bwCloud/ansible-template/README.md

 ## Second steps

-7. Replace the TODOs in `./inventories/group_vars/bwCloud/openstack_client_creds.yml`
+7. Replace the TODOs in `./inventories/group_vars/bwCloud/openstack_client_creds.yml`.
+   Use the values from your application credentials.
+   [Here](https://www.bw-cloud.org/en/faq/access) you find help for generating these.
 8. Encrypt the `openstack_client` credentials with your `./ansible.pass`.
    `ansible-vault encrypt ./inventories/group_vars/bwCloud/openstack_client_creds.yml`
 9. Update the package cache of your instances in the `bwCloud` *group*.
 Run therefore the *role* `apt`.